MonikaAherwar/DesignPatterns/Strategy/README.md

 # Strategy Pattern
 Lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
+Thus Strategy lets the algorithm vary independently from the client that used it.

 # When to use
 - When child class doesn't want to inherit each function of Parent class.